Strengthening Domestic Manufacturing: A Commitment from Radeus Labs

 3. Where is the board—or the chipset—actually made?

 This is a critical question.
-U.S.-made status can be deceiving when the most vital components—the boards, chipsets, or core assemblies—are imported from overseas.
+U.S.-made status can be deceiving when the most vital components—the boards, chipsets, or core assemblies used in servers, beacon receivers, or data recorers—are imported from overseas.
 Assembling products in the U.S. doesn’t mean they’re made here.

 If a vendor can’t clearly trace the origin of critical components, you're the one who’s likely to pay the price when tariffs, supply chain disruptions, or compliance audits hit.